WithSecureLabs/cloud-wiki/docs/azure/services/Microsoft_Purview_Information_Protection_Overview.md

 ![](../images/InformationProtection.png)

 The following actions can be achieved by labelling the data:
-* Encrypt emails, meeting invites, and documents to prevent unauthorized people from accessing this data
+- Encrypt emails, meeting invites, and documents to prevent unauthorized people from accessing this data
-* Mark the content when you use Office apps, by adding watermarks, headers, or footers to emails, meeting invites, or documents that have the label applied.
+- Mark the content when you use Office apps, by adding watermarks, headers, or footers to emails, meeting invites, or documents that have the label applied.
-* Protect content in containers  such as sites and groups when you enable the capability to use sensitivity labels with Microsoft Teams, Microsoft 365 groups, and SharePoint sites.
+- Protect content in containers  such as sites and groups when you enable the capability to use sensitivity labels with Microsoft Teams, Microsoft 365 groups, and SharePoint sites.
-* Apply the label automatically to files and emails, or recommend a label.
+- Apply the label automatically to files and emails, or recommend a label.
-* Set the default sharing link type for SharePoint sites and individual documents.
+- Set the default sharing link type for SharePoint sites and individual documents.

 When configuring a sensitivity label, the following options will be presented:

 #### Scope

 Defines what data type labels will be applied to.
-As of now, there are three options available for selection: Items (includes emails and files), Groups & sites (includes Teams, O365 groups as well as Sharepoint sites) and schematised data assets (includes files and schematised data access in Data Map).
+As of now, there are three options available for selection: Items (includes emails and files), Groups & sites (includes Teams, O365 groups as well as SharePoint sites) and schematised data assets (includes files and schematised data access in Data Map).

 #### Protection level

 Defines what action(s) the label will do.
 There are two options: encryption (controls who and what level of access the specified user has) and mark items (adds watermark to files).
 By opting for encryption, the user is presented with a encryption configuration menu in which the user can opt for following settings:
-* Assign permissions now or let users decide
+- Assign permissions now or let users decide
-* User access expiration
+- User access expiration
-* Allow offline access - users accessing the file need to be connected to the internet
+- Allow offline access - users accessing the file need to be connected to the internet
-* Assign permissions to specific groups - for example, all users in the HR group can edit and view the files, whilst every other internal user can only view file.
+- Assign permissions to specific groups - for example, all users in the HR group can edit and view the files, whilst every other internal user can only view file.

 #### Auto-labelling for files and emails